Economics / Economics (Econometrics) / Economics (Finance) MSc

 A strong UK 2:1 honours degree, or its international equivalent, in economics or mathematics related subjects.
 We look for high grades from your undergraduate studies covering calculus and integration, probability theory and linear algebra.

-Some applicants may receive an offer that is conditional on successful completion of our SGPE Summer School.
+Some applicants may receive an offer that is conditional on successful completion of our Pre-sessional Summer Programme.

 You can apply without having a graduate admissions exam result (GRE or GMAT).
 Your application, however, may be substantially stronger if you do include such a result.
 We generally look for a quantitative reasoning result in the 80th percentile or higher.
 We do not formally consider results from the Verbal and Analytical sections in our assessment of your application.